 - 1) Parents are encouraged to call child care programs and schedule a time to visit and observe several programs before making their final selection.
-MC3 provides a free referral service plus information regarding how to choose the best program for each family. - 2) If parent does not have care at the certification appointment, the parents will have thirty (30) working days to find childcare after completing the application.
-If care is not found within that time period, the enrollment process will not continue.
+MC3 provides a free referral service plus information regarding how to choose the best program for each family. - 2) If parent does not have care at the certification appointment, the parents will have ten (10) working days to find childcare after completing the application.
+If care is not found within that time period, the application for services will be denied.
 After a parent has selected a provider she/he must immediately contact MC3 staff.
-Child care subsidy will not begin until the provider has contacted MC3 staff and a completed Provider has been approved by MC3 staff (by completing all necessary paperwork). - 3) MC3 requires that the provider chosen: - a) Be licensed and in compliance with all licensing regulations, or be exempt from licensing. - b) Be willing to meet MC3 staff, and allow MC3 staff to visit the childcare site. - c) Operates on a non-discriminatory basis, and gives equal treatment and access to services without regard to race, color, creed, religion, capability, age, sex, national origin, sexual orientation, or any other category that is prohibited by law. - d) Refrain from the use of corporal punishment or any act that may be interpreted as corporal punishment. - 4) If a child's usual childcare program is closed, the parent may need to seek alternative childcare.
+Child care subsidy will not begin until the provider has contacted MC3 staff and a completed Provider Agreement has been signed. - 3) MC3 requires that the provider chosen: - a) Be licensed and in compliance with all licensing regulations, or be exempt from licensing. - b) Be willing to meet MC3 staff, and allow MC3 staff to visit the childcare site. - c) Operates on a non-discriminatory basis, and gives equal treatment and access to services without regard to race, color, creed, religion, capability, age, sex, national origin, sexual orientation, or any other category that is prohibited by law. - d) Refrain from the use of corporal punishment or any act that may be interpreted as corporal punishment. - 4) If a child's usual childcare program is closed, the parent may need to seek alternative childcare.
 MC3 will contract with the authorized alternative provider for services. - 5) Parents may select to use a Title 5 (State Preschool) Program or a Head Start Program.
-Parents who utilize one of these programs for their preschool age child/ren, will be offered a child care certificate for any days/hours their certified need exceeds the hours of operation of these programs (including provider closure days). - 6) For more information, parents should refer to Marin Child Care Council's "Choosing High Quality Child Care Booklet" and/or our "Child Care Choices" handout.
+Parents who utilize one of these programs for their preschool age child/ren, will be offered a child care certificate for any days/hours their certified need exceeds the hours of operation of these programs (including provider closure days).

+6) For more information, parents should refer to Marin Child Care Council's "Choosing High Quality Child Care Booklet" and/or our "Child Care Choices" handout.